vonpessi/grouped-list/README.md

 ```
 ### Prerequisites
 ```
-List of URL's.
+List of URLs.
 ```
-In this example I used a https://www.randomlists.com/ website to generate 100 random URL's and saved these on example_list_of_urls.txt. (example_list_of_urls.txt comes with this repository)
+In this example I used a https://www.randomlists.com/ website to generate 100 random URLs and saved these on example_list_of_urls.txt. (example_list_of_urls.txt comes with this repository)

 ### How to use
 Open your terminal and go to the grouped-list folder.
-run python script as usual but use some list of URL's as an argument.
+run python script as usual but use some list of URLs as an argument.

 For example:
 ```
-python3 grouplisting.py <Here some list of URLS's>
+python3 grouplisting.py <Here some list of URLSs>
 ```
 In my case:
 ```